aree6/LiftShift/QUICKSTART.md

 # Quick Start Guide

-Get up and running with HevyAnalytics in 5 minutes!
+Get up and running with LiftShift in 5 minutes!

 ## 🚀 Installation